Federal Education Minister launches Digital Child research centre

-Mr Clare (pictured at the event below) was joined by presentations from QUT Vice-Chancellor and President Professor Margaret Sheil AO; Centre Director Professor Susan Danby FASSA; Australian Research Council Chief Executive Officer Ms Judi Zielke PSM; and Australia’s eSafety Commissioner Ms Julie Inman-Grant.
+Mr Clare was joined by presentations from QUT Vice-Chancellor and President Professor Margaret Sheil AO; Centre Director Professor Susan Danby FASSA; Australian Research Council Chief Executive Officer Ms Judi Zielke PSM; and Australia’s eSafety Commissioner Ms Julie Inman-Grant.

 Mr Clare said the centre is an example of Australian research at its finest.

 “The centre will integrate child health, education and digital and social connectedness to support young children growing up in a rapidly changing digital age,” he said.

 “It will increase Australia’s research capacity and competitiveness and puts us at the forefront of research into young children and digital technology.”

 Pandemic parenting, video games and children’s wellbeing and a longitudinal study tracking more than 3000 Australian families from birth are among the research investigations under way.

 QUT Vice-Chancellor Professor Margaret Sheil said the centre’s purpose-built technology spaces were equipped with the latest innovations for families and children to participate in research.